samueloph/samueloph.github.io/content/blog/announcing_wcurl_a_curl_wrapper_to_download_files/index.md

 > "Write the data to the file named in the URL (or in redirects if I'm feeling daring), and timestamp the file to the last-modified-date".
 This is the main reason I'm still using wget.

-I can finally feel less bad about faling back to wget due to not remembering the parameters I want.
+I can finally feel less bad about falling back to wget due to not remembering the parameters I want.

 # Idealization vs. reality